kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    - 2.3.
-If the Generator SiteIDis not registered in RCRAInfo the service generates the following error:
+If the Generator Site ID is not registered in RCRAInfo the service generates the following error:

    ```json
    {